MEd in Professional School Counseling Online

 Student Learning Outcomes

-The Professional School Counseling degree has the following learning outcomes:
+The Masters in School Counseling online degree has the following learning outcomes:

 - Develop trained and qualified counselors who can impact all children and students to become productive, well-adjusted individuals.